ricardo-calderon-0/bathymetry_demo/README.md

 The workflow:

-- Aligns GEBCO 2025 bathymetry with HydroSHEDS DEMs
+- Aligns NOAA bathymetry with HydroSHEDS DEMs

 - Constructs a fused topobathymetric DEM with consistent CRS, nodata handling, and aligned grids